 And, there is a joint J.D./Ph.D. in Environmental Science and Policy (ECS) from the Leonard and Jayne Abess Center for Ecosystem Science and Policy (ECS).

-In addition the law school is well-known for the LL.M in Ocean and Coastal Law and joint J.D./LL.M. in Ocean and Coastal Law.
+In addition the law school is well-known for the LL.M in Maritime Law and joint J.D./LL.M. in Maritime Law.

 In addition, the faculty includes some of the leading experts on Environmental Law issues with experience working on top level environmental policy initiatives.